HBCSD Corruption

 d.
 There is no expiration to this provision, it is based solely on district enrollment above 1,266 students.

 e.
 HBCSD enrollment surpassed 1,266 students from 2010 to 2019.
-The district’s high enrollment between 2010 and 2019 was a temporary spike that was NOT predicted to continue or increase – therefore there was NEVER a need for a permanent new 510 student campus.
+The district’s high enrollment between 2010 and 2019 was a temporary spike that was NOT predicted to continue or increase – therefore, there was NEVER a need for a permanent new 510 student campus.
 It is believed that the district’s push for a brand-new campus was part of a quid pro quo between certain members of the school board and certain city council members past and present.
 Please see THE MOTIVE.

 f.
 HBCSD sold the Community Center to the City of Hermosa Beach for 40% below fair market value so that it would retain rights to use the campus in the future if district enrollment rose past 1,266 students.
 Exhibit G Resolution of intention to sell real property to the City of Hermosa Beach and prescribing the terms thereof, Section 4.02 (page5):